 While postnuptial agreements are relatively rare, they can be very useful documents in the event that certain circumstances quickly deteriorate an otherwise strong marriage.
 By outlining the rights and responsibilities that you and your spouse will have in the future, a postnuptial agreement could create a sense of certainty and finality about various issues that lets everyone move past a serious dispute and may even strengthen your marriage in the end.

-Crafting an enforceable postnuptial agreement, however, may necessitate input from a qualified Forsyth County postnuptial agreements lawyer.
-Consulting with our experienced legal team could also help you understand the process, learn the benefits of creating a “postnup,” and make an informed decision about whether a postnuptial agreement would help you and your spouse resolve a conflict.
+Crafting an enforceable post-marital contract, however, may necessitate input from a qualified Forsyth County postnuptial agreements lawyer.
+Consulting with our experienced legal team could also help you understand the process, learn the benefits of creating a “postnup,” and make an informed decision about whether a postnuptial contract would help you and your spouse resolve a conflict.

 Postnuptial agreements are similar to prenuptial agreements in that they are binding contracts between spouses that address various marital issues.
 The only difference between the two is that postnuptial agreements are created after marriage begins, whereas prenups are formed before any vows are exchanged.